 (Machinery Directive 2006/42/EC, Annex II, sub.
-A)

-Manufacturer: Shelbourne Reynolds Engineering Ltd.

-Address: Shepherds Grove Industrial Estate, Stanton, Bury St Edmunds, Suffolk.
+A) Manufacturer: Shelbourne Reynolds Engineering Ltd. Address: Shepherds Grove Industrial Estate, Stanton, Bury St Edmunds, Suffolk.
 England.
-IP31 2AR

-Name and address of the person (established in the European Community/EEA) authorized to compile the technical file (to the authorities on request):

-Name: Mr. Neil Smith

-Address: As stated above.

-DESIGNATION: STRIPPER HEADER

-MODEL:

-TYPE: MACHINE No.:

-SERIAL No.:

-MODEL: TYPE: MACHINE No.:

-- is in conformity with the relevant provisions of the Machinery Directive (2006/42/EC) - is in conformity with the relevant provisions of the EMC Directive (2004/108/EC)
+IP31 2AR Name and address of the person (established in the European Community/EEA) authorized to compile the technical file (to the authorities on request): Name: Mr. Neil Smith Address: As stated above.
+Herewith we declare that: DESIGNATION: STRIPPER HEADER MODEL: TYPE: MACHINE No.: SERIAL No.: is in conformity with the relevant provisions of the Machinery Directive (2006/42/EC) is in conformity with the relevant provisions of the EMC Directive (2004/108/EC) Neil Smith Director

-Neil Smith Dire ctor
+Date: